djedi/django-starter/README.md

 This is a work in progress, but should be usable now if you understand what you're doing.
 These are my opinionated preferences when starting a new app.
 If you have suggestions I'm certainly open to them.
 Feel free to submit a pull request.

+To see an example of the basic starter app, visit https://django-starter.djedi.dev/

 ## Setup

 1. Clone this repo.